The Primrose Path (1934 film)

-The Primrose Path is a 1934 British romance film directed by Reginald Denham and starring Isobel Elsom, Whitmore Humphries and Max Adrian.
-The screenplay concerns a doctor's wife who has to choose between her settled life with her husband in a small town or a more turbulent relationship with a successful artist.
-It was based on a play by Joan Temple.
+The Primrose Path (also known as Flowery Walk) is a 1934 British romance film directed by Reginald Denham and starring Isobel Elsom, Whitmore Humphries and Max Adrian.
+It was written by Basil Mason based on the 1934 play Flowery Walk by Joan Temple, and was produced as a quota quickie by Paramount British Pictures.

+The screenplay concerns a doctor's wife who has to choose between her settled life with her husband in a small town or a more turbulent relationship with a successful writer.